 Legal Advice Costings Explained

-In England and Wales, everyone is entitled to ‘free and independent legal advice’ whilst at the police station in person if the police wish to question you in respect of an allegation of crime.
+In England and Wales, everyone is entitled to ‘legal advice’ whilst at the police station if the police wish to question you in respect of an allegation of crime.
 This is a publicly funded service and is covered by the legal aid scheme regardless of your income.

 You have the option of nominating your ‘own’ solicitor or the ‘duty’ solicitor, which is usually arranged by the police via a defence solicitor call centre.

 If the police arrange the duty solicitor, you are unlikely to be informed as to who will be attending or how good they will be.